s-team-ghent/s-team-ghent.github.io/projects/tobias.md

 ## About the project

-The TOBIAS project, in collaboration with leading steel manufacturing companies, aims to help transition the steel industry towards Industry 4.0.
-A variety of data sources are analysed using data science and machine learning techniques to detect anomalies and predict failures in advance.
-This leads to an increased manufacturing efficiency by preventing downtime due to failure and by decreasing waste of resources and energy.
-This in turn leads to higher quality products that meet the rising demands of customers.
+The TOBIAS project, in collaboration with leading steel manufacturing companies, helps to transition the steel industry towards Industry 4.0.
+A variety of sensor data is captured at different points in the production line.
+This data is analyzed using data science and machine learning techniques to detect anomalies and predict failures in advance.
+This leads to an increased manufacturing efficiency by preventing downtime and decreases waste of resources and energy.

 ## IDLab role